-- Pure Mathematics which will include: Algebra and Functions, Calculus, Binomial Expansion, Sketching Curves, Arithmetic and Geometrical Sequences and Functions, Trigonometric Identities and Equations, Numerical methods, Exponential and Log functions, Radians, Vectors and Co-ordinate Geometry. - Applied Mathematics which includes Mechanics and Statistics.
+- Pure Mathematics which will include: Algebra and Functions, Calculus, Binomial Expansion, Sketching Curves, Arithmetic and Geometrical Sequences and Functions, Trigonometric Identities and Equations, Numerical methods, Exponential and Log functions, Radians, Vectors and Co-ordinate Geometry. - Applied Mathematics: Mechanics and Statistics.
 These will involve the study of: Mechanics: Mathematical Models, Kinematics of a Particle, Statics of a Particle, Moments.
-Statistics: Probability, Correlation; Regression, Discrete Random Variables and the Normal Distribution.
+Statistics: Data: Collection, Representation, measures of Location and Spread, Probability, Correlation; Regression, Discrete Random Variables and the Normal Distribution.